ConrabOpto/komx/README.md

 Komx is a thin layer around Knockout observables that tries to mimic the api of Mobx as much as possible.
-Observables and computeds are conceptually very similar between Knockout and Mobx - this library simply acts like a bridge between the two libraries.
+Observables and computeds are conceptually very similar between Knockout and Mobx - Komx simply acts like a bridge between the two libraries.

 ## Installation